Some reiteration, recap, updates.

 The thought I had when I realized that I didn’t have time for Patreon was, I don’t want to give you blog posts, I want to give you books.

 Which doesn’t mean that I’m not ever going to write blog posts, who are we kidding?
+Patreon creates a situation that is obligation in terms of creating content for your patrons.
 What it means though is that having realized completely again what it is that I want to accomplish and how it is that I want to do that, my focus has shifted.
-I want to give you books of my writing, of my own invention, and creation, filled with stories, and poetry, that you can fondle the pages of lovingly, keep and carry with you, always to treasure.
+I want to give you books of my writing, of my own invention, and creation, filled with stories, and poetry, that you can caress the pages of lovingly, keep and carry with you, always to treasure.

 That’s romantic.
 Of course by “give” I mean “sell”, I want to sell you books, and they’ll be worth it.
 But you get the gist of it.